Coming Soon 👀 At the beginning of April, you’ll be

 I was horrible with English class when in school so I really worked hard to improve myself because of the job I had at the time.
 Now when I text or email I’ll review at least twice before sending.

-Grace Premium Member 12 months ago
+Grace Premium Member over 1 year ago

 Considering how often lack of communication adds to breakup of marriages, Janice should feel lucky he communicates at all.